JaishyamReddivari/UART-16550-Controller/README.md

 * **Full UVM 1.2 testbench** — Dual-monitor scoreboard, constrained-random sequences, self-checking with TX→RX serial loopback
 * **UVM RAL model** — Dual address maps for DLAB aliasing, register adapter, bus predictor, and RAL-aware driver with read-back verification

+### Verification Evolution

+This project was built iteratively, with each version adding verification complexity:

+**v1 — Directed Smoke Test.** A basic SystemVerilog testbench with hardcoded register writes, a single TX frame, and manual waveform inspection.
+No self-checking — pass/fail was determined by visually comparing `tx` and `rx` waveforms in the simulator.
+This validated that the RTL could transmit and receive a byte, but nothing more.

+**v2 — SV Class-Based Testbench.** Replaced the monolithic `initial` block with a class-based architecture: a transaction class to encapsulate stimulus, a generator to produce randomized transactions, a driver to convert them into pin-level activity, and a monitor to observe outputs.
+Introduced basic self-checking through a mailbox-based comparison model.
+This caught data-path bugs that the directed test missed by exercising random payloads.

+**v3 — UVM with Single Monitor.** Migrated to the UVM framework with `uvm_sequence`, `uvm_driver`, and `uvm_sequencer`.
+Used a single monitor on the TX bus side to capture expected data.
+The scoreboard compared expected values against a simple model but could not verify the serial output independently — it trusted that if the bus accepted the write, the frame would be correct.

+**v4 — UVM with Dual Monitors.** Added a second monitor (`uart_rx_monitor`) that independently deserializes frames from the serial `rx` line using 16× oversampling with mid-bit sampling.
+The scoreboard now compares what the driver wrote on the bus against what actually appeared on the wire, creating true end-to-end verification.
+Scaled to 500 constrained-random frames with paced writes to prevent FIFO overflow.

+**v5 — UVM Register Abstraction Layer (current).** Added a complete RAL model with dual address maps to handle DLAB aliasing, a register adapter, a bus predictor, a dedicated register monitor, and a RAL-aware driver with proper read-back timing.
+This shifted verification from "does data flow correctly" to "are the registers architecturally correct" — validating address decoding, read-back values, volatile status registers, and alias routing through the DLAB mechanism.

 ## Architecture

 ### Block Diagram